lopezdsr/sql-query/sql-query.md

 The **`<db2 host name>`** is the host name of the Db2 instance that is used to access the Db2 Web console and is also used for Java database connectivity (JDBC).

 The **`<table name>`** part specifies the table that will be created in your database.
 It has the format **`<schemaname>.<tablename>`**.
-If you omit the **`<schemaname>`** part, the table is created in the schema of database user that has been created for the IBMid of the SQL query user.
+If you omit the **`<schemaname>`** part, the table is created in the schema of database user that has been created for the IBMid of the SQL user.
 The table name is case-preserving, so use upper case to match database defaults.

 An example for a Db2 table URI is: `db2://db2w-vqplkwx.us-south.db2w.cloud.ibm.com/MYSCHEMA.QUERY_RESULT`